somts/odf-ctd-proc/CTD_PROCESSING.md

 ```

 Edit the following sections of the configuration file:
-- [cruise] change all values specific to the cruise
+- `[cruise]` change all values specific to the cruise
-- [ctd_processing]
+- `[ctd_processing]`
       ctd_serial: sss
-- [ctd_processing]
+- `[ctd_processing]`
       TC_side: 1->2 for secondary input
-- [inputs] Might need to edit this section depending on the converted file header.
+- `[inputs]` Might need to edit this section depending on the converted file header.
 This section sets up column call input to data/converted directory.
-- [time_series_output] Should not need to edit this section; maintains time series column headers.
+- `[time_series_output]` Should not need to edit this section; maintains time series column headers.
-- [pressure_series_output] Should not need to edit this section; maintains pressure series column headers.
+- `[pressure_series_output]` Should not need to edit this section; maintains pressure series column headers.

 ### Process CTD Data ###
 For preliminary processing run the following command on each raw data file.
-The file base name should be ssscc.{hex,XMLCON} (s � station, c - cast).
+The file base name should be ssscc.{hex,XMLCON} (s - station, c - cast).

 ```
 ./odf_convert_sbe.py data/raw/ssscc.hex data/raw/ssscc.XMLCON -o data/converted/